ALIENQuake/ProjectInfinity/.github/ISSUE_TEMPLATE/bug_report.md

  - .NET Framework version: should be 4.5.2 or above [Download](https://www.microsoft.com/net/download/dotnet-framework-runtime)
  - Powershell version: should be Powershell 5.1 [Download](https://docs.microsoft.com/en-us/powershell/wmf/setup/install-configure)

-**Upload logs from Logs folder**
+**Upload logs from the Logs folder**
-Please zip entire Logs directory and attachat the file to the issue.
+Please zip the entire Logs directory and attach the file to the issue.

 **Describe the bug**
 A clear and concise description of what the bug is.